ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Path change {#conn-path-change}

-This event notifies the application when the path has changed.
-Changes occure on a single path when the PMTU changes as well as when multiple paths are used in a Connection Group and paths are added/removed or a handover has been performed.
+This event notifies the application when at least one of the paths underlying a Connection has changed.
+Changes occur on a single path when the PMTU changes as well as when multiple paths are used in a Connection Group and paths are added or removed, or a handover has been performed.

 ~~~
 Connection -> PathChange<>